emmy-aa/HC25-Emmy-Apaloo-Senior-Project/docs/proposal.md

 Key Features: Full-stack framework with built-in tools for creating MVC applications, user authentication, database migrations, and more.

 Why Useful: Rails is ideal for quickly building an app that manages user reviews, recommendations, and geolocation features.

+## Overview of Components and How They Intereact

+Here's an overview of the different components of my MoodMunch project and how they connect:

+**1. Frontend (User Interface):**

+*React.js:* The core library for building the interactive and dynamic UI of MoodMunch.
+It handles the display of features such as the food map, mood-based filters, restaurant listings, and user reviews.

+*Next.js:* If used, it adds server-side rendering and routing capabilities, making the app more SEO-friendly and improving load times.

+*Socket.io (Frontend):* Enables real-time updates on the user interface, such as showing trending food spots or real-time changes to the food map based on user activity.

+*How It Connects:* These components work together to create a dynamic, responsive user experience.
+Next.js ensures seamless data fetching from the backend, while Socket.io enables real-time interactivity.

+**2. Backend (Server & API Logic):**

+*Node.js with Express:* Manages server-side logic, routes incoming requests, handles user authentication, manages API calls, and interfaces with the database.
+It processes user input like mood selections, location filters, or new reviews.

+*Python (Django or Flask):* Alternatively, this can handle backend logic, especially if you implement advanced AI or recommendation systems.
+It can handle tasks like mood-based suggestions or analyzing user preferences.
+How It Connects: This backend connects with the frontend to serve data, process user inputs, and respond with relevant information (e.g., food spots, reviews, and recommendations).

+**3. Real-Time Features:**

+*Socket.io:* Works on both the frontend and backend to establish real-time, bi-directional communication.
+It ensures users see up-to-date information about trending places, live reviews, or mood-based changes.

+*How It Connects:* Socket.io runs concurrently with your server (Node.js or Python), facilitating real-time updates between the client and server.

+**4. Database:**

+*Relational (e.g., PostgreSQL or MySQL):* Stores structured data such as user profiles, restaurant details, reviews, ratings, and user-generated lists.

+*NoSQL (e.g., MongoDB):* Optionally used for storing unstructured data, like logs, real-time activity feeds, or mood-based analytics.

+*How It Connects:* The backend frameworks (Express, Django, or Flask) connect to the database to read/write data, handle queries, and manage relationships.

 ### References